Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: Introduction

 This work aims to assess the sensitivity of the DUNE experiment in setting upper limits for $|U_{\mu4}|^2$ and $|U_{e4}|^2$ for masses below 500 MeV.
-We achieved the latter by measuring a deficit of neutrino charged current ($\nu$ CC) events at the DUNE Near Detector (DUNEND) \cite{DUNE:2020lwj}.
-This deficit of CC events comes from those active neutrinos that are born from HNLs and have angular distributions spanned outside the detector coverage.
+We achieved the latter by comparing the energy distributions of the neutrino CC event rates with and without HNLs at the DUNE Near Detector (DUNEND) \cite{DUNE:2020lwj}.
+We find that the presence of HNLs creates a deficit of CC events that is not generated by neutrino oscillations, but instead by the combination of kinematic effects in the production and decay chains of HNLs: the decrease of the branching ratios of active neutrino production, the large lifetimes of HNLs and the fact that active neutrinos born from HNLs have angular distributions spanned outside the detector coverage.
 We consider the decrease in CC events as an indirect signal of HNLs and use it to set limits on the mixing parameters.
 Additionally, we present an analysis of the possibility of finding confidence regions for the values of $(m_N, |U_{\alpha4}|^2)$ if a deficit of CC events is found at DUNE \cite{DUNE:2020ypp}.\\

 This paper goes as follows: in the second section we discuss the theoretical framework of HNL production and decay.
 Then, in the third one, we describe the experimental setup.
 In the fourth section, the details of our simulation are given.
 While, in the fifth one, our results are presented.
 We draw our conclusions in the final section.